 Synergy Psychotherapy has worked with countless people who believe they have previously accessed CBT – as this is what they have been told – but when they describe what this has consisted of it is not even close.

 aims to help you to learn more about yourself

 and your difficulties in order to overcome them.

-are taught with the intention of practicing and applying them
+are taught with the intention of being practiced and applied

-to manage your difficulties, i.e. the difficulties remain.
+to manage your difficulties, i.e. your difficulties remain.

 For example.
 If you experience panic attacks...